The heterogeneous impact of the EU-Canada agreement with causal machine learning: Appendix B: Difference-in-difference

 \section{Appendix B: Difference-in-difference}

 {B\arabic{table}} {B\arabic{figure}}

 \onehalfspacing

 We consider the simple difference-in-difference as a conventional empirical method for benchmarking against our preferred empirical strategy.
-Following our definitions, a treated product is a product that is enlisted in the CETA, while a treated firm is a firm that exports to Canada at least one product under CETA.
+According to our definitions, a treated product is a product listed in the CETA, while a treated firm is a firm that exports at least one product under CETA to Canada.
 Basic formulations are, for the intensive margins:

 the extensive margin for products:

 and the extensive margin for firms:

 where $Y_{ut}$ represents the total exports of the $u$-th unit of observation where $u = (p,i)$ is either a $p$-th product or an $i$-th-firm observed at time $t$ in Canada.
 Product fixed effects, $c_p$, and time fixed effects, $\gamma_t$, are included.
 The binary variable $D_{pt}$ is the treatment indicator, while the error term $\epsilon_{pt}$ captures stochastic variation.
 In eq. \ref{eq:diff-in-diff_ext_p}, we examine the impact of CETA on the product's extensive margin of trade with either a linear probability model (LPM) or a logit, whose dependent variable, $Q_{pt}$ is equal to one if the product was exported and zero otherwise.
 In eq. \ref{eq:diff-in-diff_ext_i}, instead, we study the impact of CETA on the firms' extensive margin with either a simple OLS or a Pseudo-Poisson, where $Q_{it}$ is the number of products exported in Canada by a firm $i$ at time $t$.